Routing Number : 311376753

 When you closely monitor your finances, you become more aware of spending practices doing you more harm than good.
 You never want to find yourself in an instance where you’re spending more than you’re making, as this can eventually lead to debt.

 The tangibility of cash helps you remain more aware of the money you’re spending and operate within responsible limits.
 Primarily using a debit card can foster instances of overspending, as you’re less connected to numbers displayed on a cash register or digital receipt.
+That said, budgeting and financial management apps could also help keep you aware of digital spending.
+If using primarily cash isn’t feasible, consider using a purchase-tracking tool with spending alerts and other notification features to ensure it isn’t just “out of sight, out of mind.”

 While using a credit card intermittently is necessary for establishing and maintaining a solid credit score, you can easily fall victim to spending temptations when you have a credit card to fall back on.